danr/hipspec/README.md

     cabal install

-This should install the HipSpec library and the hipspec executable.
+This should install the HipSpec library.

+If you later update the repository with `git pull`, you will probably need to update `HALO` as well.
+Do the same as before, but without `--init`:

+    git submodule update

+If you want to install the HipSpec executable, run cabal like this:

+    cabal install -fexecutable

 Supported theorem provers
 -------------------------